SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Sunny also provides a setting `apply_g = false` to calculate dynamical spin-spin correlations, $C_{⟨𝐒𝐒⟩}(𝐤, ω) / N_\mathrm{cells}$.
 This quantity corresponds to $𝒮(𝐤, ω) / g^2$ in the special case that $g$ is a uniform scalar.

+The choice of chemical unit cell is to some extent arbitrary.
+The extensive structure factor $\mathcal{S}(𝐤, ω)$ has a physical value that is invariant to the choice of chemical cell.
+Note, however, that $𝒮(𝐤, ω)$ is made intensive through normalization by $N_\mathrm{cells}$.
+Its numerical value _is_ dependent on the size of the chemical cell (larger chemical cells lead to greater intensities reported by Sunny).

 ## Estimating stucture factors with classical dynamics